E-Brown96/E-Brown96/README.md

 - 👨‍🔬 I decided to undertake the Le Wagon Data Science and AI bootcamp to help with my intended career switch from engineering to data science.

 - 🧪 My repos from October 2023 - December 2023 are all the challenges I did as part of the course and consist of everything from basic python code, SQL basics, data visualisation to machine learning, deep learning and ML Ops.

-The key projects from the course were:
+My key projects from the course were:

 - 🪙 A crypto market predictor, where I worked as part of a team of 4 to develop a model that could predict the crypto market 👉 [see here](https://github.com/E-Brown96/crypto_market_assistant) 👈
 - 📲 The frontend for the crypto market predictor, which I developed for the crypto market predictor 👉 [see here](https://github.com/E-Brown96/crypto_assist_UI) 👈